Dunja Mijatović

+Dunja Mijatović (Дуња Мијатовић; is a Bosnian human rights expert and activist.

-Mijatović is an expert on media law and media regulation, who served from 2010 to 2017 as the OSCE Representative on Freedom of the Media (RFoM).
+An expert on media law and media regulation, she served from 2010 to 2017 as the OSCE Representative on Freedom of the Media (RFoM), and as the Council of Europe Commissioner for Human Rights from 2018 to 2024.

 Early life and education

-Dunja Mijatović is the daughter of politician Tatjana Ljujić-Mijatović, the former member of the Presidency of Bosnia and Herzegovina during the Bosnian War.
 Having studied in a variety of countries, Mijatović earned her B.Sc. at the University of Sarajevo in 1987.
 She then pursued a joint M.A. in European studies at a variety of universities (University of Sarajevo, University of Sussex, University of Bologna and London School of Economics), graduating in 2002 with a Master’s thesis on "The Internet and Freedom of Expression".

 Mijatović is a native speaker of Serbo-Croatian.
 She is also fluent in English and German and has a working knowledge of French and Russian.

 Career

 Throughout her career, Mijatović has been engaged in media issues across a multitude of disciplines, with substantial experience in Bosnia and Herzegovina, as well as intergovernmental settings.

 As early as 1998, as one of the founders of the BiH Communications Regulatory Agency, she helped create a legal, regulatory and policy framework for the media in a complex post-war society.
 She was also involved in setting up a self-regulatory press council and the first free media helpline in Southeast Europe.